-U.S. suppliers should pay close attention to the requirements of this standard to ensure that they do not breach the principles of the Competition & Consumer Act.
-Particular guidance is given in the standard with regard to 'product of' and 'made in' statements (see information provided later in this report, Section VI, relating to the requirements of the Competition & Consumer Act as it relates to Country of Origin statements).
+Country of origin claims are regulated by the Australian Competition and Consumer Commission under the Competition and Consumer Act.
+U.S. suppliers should pay close attention to the requirements of the standard to ensure that they do not breach the principles of this Act.
+See information provided in Section VI of this report relating to the requirements of the Competition & Consumer Act as it relates to Country of Origin statements.